 Our program for energy efficiency in our manufacturing sites across the system (including bottling partners) continues.
 Through this program, the system energy efficiency has improved 23% since 2004.
-Our collaboration with the World Wildlife Fund on a Top 10 Energy Efficiency practices program for our plants has been a key driver, and by the end of 2017, 801 facilities had enrolled.
-1/3 of these facilities have completed the program and over half have implemented 7 out of 10 energy efficiency measures.
+Our collaboration with the World Wildlife Fund on a Top 10 Energy Efficiency practices program for our plants has been a key driver.
+801 facilities had enrolled in this program, and 1/3 of these facilities have completed the program and over half have implemented 7 out of 10 energy efficiency measures.

 As the largest source of our GHG emissions, we will continue to reduce the footprint of our refrigeration equipment.
 Since 2000 we have improved energy efficiency by 40% and eliminated 75% of direct GHG emissions by transitioning to HFC-free.
-In 2017, The Coca-Cola Company and its bottlers introduced 730,876 units of HFC-free refrigeration equipment, exceeding a total of 3 million since the program began, saving customers 3.1 million tonnes of emissions annually.
+In 2018, The Coca-Cola Company and its bottlers introduced 886,693 units of HFC-free refrigeration equipment, exceeding a total of 3 million since the program began, saving customers 3.1 million tonnes of emissions annually.